 - There is a reference to the auction of freehold of the Falcon Inn, Stone on the 15th March 1800.

-Evidence seems to be pointing to an older building called the Falcon Inn existed prior to the current building.
-Brickwork at the rear of the property does appear to be much older, indicating that the property was re-faced or re-built in the second half for the 19th Century.
+Evidence seems to be pointing to a 18th Century or older building called the Falcon Inn existed prior to the current building.
+Brickwork at the rear of the property and in the cellar appears to be much older, indicating that the property was re-faced or re-built in the second half of the 19th Century.
 Reports of stables at the rear of the property (no longer there) indicate that The Falcon inn was probably one of Stone's historic coaching Inns.

 |TBD to 1902||Montgomery & Co (brewers)||There is evidence that Montgomery & Co were the owners of the Falcon Inn in 1891.|